DXBC-TV

 DXBC-TV (channel 39) is an independent television station in General Santos, Philippines.
-Owned and operated by Brigada Mass Media Corporation, the station maintains studios and hybrid analog/digital transmitter at the Brigada Complex, NLSA Road, Purok Bayanihan, Brgy.
-San Isidro, General Santos.
+Owned and operated by Brigada Mass Media Corporation, the station maintains studios and hybrid analog/digital transmitter at the Brigada Complex, NLSA Road, Purok Bayanihan, Barangay San Isidro, General Santos.

 On January 13, 2013, after the series of test broadcast (that started from October 14, 2012 to the first few days of January 2013).
 The station's original channel assignment, DXFG-TV (channel 46; licensed to Asian Multimedia and Production Company, Inc.), was launched at the first broadcast of thanksgiving party at the Family Country Convention Center in General Santos, The station and channel was transferred to TV channel 34 on December 1, 2015, and later to TV channel 39 on September 23, 2019, with stronger and wider signal coverage as the station's transmitter has been relocated to its present home at the Brigada Complex with a power of 10,000 watts.
 The station is on-air and operates daily from 4:00 AM to 11:30 PM.